-- We might benefit from adding logic for handling some known types.
+We might benefit from adding logic for handling some known types.
 For example, both std::string and std::vector have a capacity which might be larger than the current size of the container.
-We should ignore the corresponding elements when comparing the states and infering the types.
+We should ignore the corresponding elements when comparing the states and inferring the types.

 MC: Hashing the states¶

 In order to speed up the state comparison an idea was to create a hash of the state.
 Only states with the same hash would need to be compared using the state comparison algorithm.
 Some information should not be included in the hash in order to avoid considering different states which would otherwise would have been considered equal.

 The states could be indexed by their hash.
 Currently they are indexed by the number of processes and the amount of heap currently allocated (see DerefAndCompareByNbProcessesAndUsedHeap).